Resisting Large Data Variations via Introspective Transformation Network: Experiments

 \textbf{Baselines} \ B-CNN mentioned above is our baseline model in this section.
 Following \cite{ICN} and \cite{WINN}, we compare our method against B-CNN, DCGAN \cite{DCGAN}, WGAN-GP \cite{wgan-gp}, ICN \cite{ICN} and WINN \cite{WINN}.
 Since DCGAN and WGAN-GP are generative models, to apply them for classification, we adopt the same strategy used in \cite{ICN}.
-The strategy makes the training phase become a two-step implementation.
-We first generate negative samples with the original implementation.
+This strategy makes the training phase become a two-step implementation.
+It first generates negative samples with the original implementation.
 Then, the generated negative images are used to augment the original training set.
-We train the B-CNN on the augmented training set.
+Eventually, classifiers are trained with the augmented training set.
 We denote these two GAN based classification method DCGAN+B-CNN and WGAN-GP+B-CNN.
-Like our method ITN, they are built upon the baseline B-CNN.
-We denote them ICN (B-CNN), WINN (B-CNN) and ITN (B-CNN).
+Other methods with B-CNN are denoted as ICN (B-CNN), WINN (B-CNN) and ITN (B-CNN).
 All results reported in this section are the average of multiple repetitions.